 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Frankfort Public Library District basic financial statements.
 The combining and individual fund financial statements and schedules for non-major funds, and other non-required supplemental schedules as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additihe basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance irred supplemental schedules as listed in the table of contents are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining and individual fund financial statements schedules for non-major funds and other non-required supplemental schedules as listed in the table of contents are fairly stated in all material respects in relation to the basic financial statements taken as a whole.